shudipto104/pyPlay/README.md

 # pyPlay
- Some of little problems is here with solutions.
+ Some of little Python problems is here with solutions.